Your initial visit might be divided into as many as four parts.

 1. Basic Information

 When you first come to our office, you will be asked to complete our Confidential Patient Information questionnaire to allow us to get to know you and your problem better.
 Once the paperwork is completed, one of our staff will escort you to our examination room where they will explain our fees and office policies.
 They will also be happy to answer any questions about our office.
-To save time, you can download our questionnaire and bring it with you on your first visit, fax it to us at 416.747.9671 or scan it and email it to firstname.lastname@example.org.
+To save time, you can download our questionnaire and bring it with you on your first visit or email it to firstname.lastname@example.org.
 Click here to download the PDF form.

 You will then meet Dr. McCarthy, who will review your health history and determine if yours is a chiropractic case.
-If chiropractic treatment cannot help your problem, you will be told this and you will be referred to someone that can help you.
+If chiropractic treatment cannot help you, you will be told this and you will be referred to someone that can help you.
 There is no charge for a consultation.

 Standard physical, orthopaedic, neurological and chiropractic tests will then be performed to determine the exact cause(s) of your problem.